frikyng/repo_for_repoChat/Documentation.md

 **7.**    **Generate Global registration.** This is a very very long and tedious step.
 It should be done after deleting problematic recordings AND should be regenerated if you delete some recordings.
-However, have preregistered posthoc MC will speed up later batch analysis.
+However, having preregistered posthoc MC will speed up later batch analysis.
 In each data_folder, a file called auto_offsets.mat is generated.

 If you want to generate at the same time registration values, thumbnails and masks, you can call: